kaleidawave/ezno/CONTRIBUTING.md

 ### The `notify!` macro

-The checker crate has the `crate::utils::notify!` macro, which can be used to trace information when the `EZNO_DEBUG` environment variable is set.
+The checker crate has the `crate::utilities::notify!` macro, which can be used to trace information when the `EZNO_DEBUG` environment variable is set.

 ## *Rules* for contributions